 UPCOMING EVENTS

-February 2026: On February 2, Rocío Calvo, Professor at the Boston College School of Social Work and the founding director of the Latinx Leadership Initiative (LLI), will present her work Understanding Belonging: How Social Services Shape Older Latino Immigrants’ Incorporation Later in Life.
+February 2026: On February 2, Rocío Calvo, Professor at the Boston College School of Social Work and the founding director of the Latinx Leadership Initiative (LLI), presented her work Understanding Belonging: How Social Services Shape Older Latino Immigrants’ Incorporation Later in Life.
 This work, drawing on more than 200 in-depth interviews with older Latino immigrants from six countries, explores how individuals navigate social services later in life in Massachusetts and Florida—two states that represent sharply contrasting models of social protection—and how this shapes their sense of belonging in the United States.
-The presentation will start at 4:30 in Haviland Hall.
-RSVP Here!

 Community safety solutions for safer neighborhoods: A case study of the California Bay Area